 Welcome to the Australian Embassy in Sweden

-This Embassy is pleased to serve Australia's interests in Sweden as well as in Finland, Latvia and Estonia.
+This Embassy is pleased to serve Australia's interests in Sweden as well as in Finland and Latvia.

 While Australia has traditionally been associated with its rich and unique flora and fauna, there is so much to discover beyond its natural beauty.
 Australia has a cutting edge economy with an emphasis on innovation, exporting high-technology products such as telecommunications, medical equipment and computer software, while maintaining its traditionally strong position as an exporter of commodities, such as coal, iron ore, wheat and beef.
 Global corporations and small-to-medium sized businesses have found Australia's well-developed and friendly business environment a perfect hub for their Asian activities.
 But besides the business community, Australia continues to attract millions of students, backpackers and holidaymakers year after year.